• Homepage

 There weren’t really many recipes for this at the time because it was really simple food prepared in a simple way with whatever ingredients were available.
 However, over the years people have documented those that have been handed down by word of mouth.

+Here is an easy recipe you can try: delicious cabbage pottage.
+My family enjoys this on a regular basis.
 Today’s modern soups can find their origins in 12th century England.
 Indeed, not only is the method of soup making and its main ingredients virtually the same now as it was then, but there is a ‘status’ attached to modern soup in just the same way as in medieval times.
 The more expensive or exotic the ingredients, the more exclusive the dish.
 This is exemplified in many top restaurants today where specially made soups with unusual or exotic ingredients command a high price.

 Visit our pottage recipes page for more on this, the most fundamental of medieval foods.